aiidateam/aiida-core/docs/source/installation.rst

   * The requirements file may have changed.
 Please be sure that you have installed all the needed requirements.
 This can be done by executing:
     ``pip install --user -U -r requirements.txt``.
+  * If you installed aiida using pip you should be simply able to pip install --upgrade aiida (from the python environment into which aiida is installed).

 Updating from 0.6.0 Django to 0.7.0 Django